jank-lang/jank/README.md

 **NOTE:** jank is not very buildable right now.
 It's also not very usable right now.
 See this issue for details: https://github.com/jank-lang/jank/issues/7

-### Manual dependencies
-Note that vcpkg will get you everything except for [cling](https://github.com/root-project/cling).
-For that, use your preferred package manager or build it yourself.
-Make some noise [here](https://github.com/microsoft/vcpkg/issues/24753) to get cling added to vcpkg!
-Better yet, maybe add it yourself so we can all win?

 ### Compiling
 * `./bin/configure` -- For setting up the project.
 * `./bin/compile` -- For one-off compilation.